nicolaslopezj/simple-react-form/docs/with-simpleschema.md

-# Tutorial for use with Meteor Simple Schema
+# Use with Meteor Simple Schema

 Automatic forms creation with [aldeed:simple-schema](http://github.com/aldeed/simple-schema) and React.